Leaks

 - We are still experiencing substantial water losses in our water system.
 We have calculated that nearly half of the daily treated water volume is lost to leaks in the water system.

-- This lost treated water is expensive in that it accounts for about 20% of our current annual water budget.
+- This lost treated water is expensive in that it accounts for about a significant amount of our current annual water budget.
 This is money that comes directly from you, the ratepayer.

 Why are there still so many leaks?